Handel and Haydn Society: Historically informed performance

 Toward the middle of the 20th century, the Handel and Haydn Society began adopting the practices of the "historically informed performance" movement, striving for vocal and instrumental "authenticity".
-This came is response to a review in the Boston Globe by Michael Steinberg, who criticized the group's failure to demonstrate any awareness of the revolution in performance practice already under way in larger music centers.
+This came in response to a 1965 review in the Boston Globe by Michael Steinberg, who criticized the group's failure to demonstrate any awareness of the revolution in performance practice already under way in larger music centers.
 He later described the variables at issue: "Decisions about tempo, articulation, vocal embellishment (long felt to be sacrilegious and unthinkable), weight and color of sonority, all contributed to this process."
 Writing in 2005, he included Thomas Dunn in a list of seven "conductors who most powerfully effected this re-examination."

 In 1967, Dunn, an expert in baroque performance practice, became the society's artistic director and transformed its large amateur chorus into a smaller professional musical ensemble.
 In 1963, Time magazine had called Dunn "the hero of the baroqueniks".
 Under Dunn in 1977, H+H made the first recording of Alfred Mann's 1963 edition of Messiah, the only recording at the time in which the soloists joined in singing the choruses, following the practice of Handel's time.
 Dunn nevertheless performed an extensive repertory that extended to Stravinsky and contemporary composers.
 By the time he retired H&H was something of an anomaly, an ensemble that adopted historical performance practices for older music but played exclusively modern instruments.

 Christopher Hogwood succeeded Dunn in 1986, and under his direction the society's orchestra began using period instruments in their performances.
 The society has since remained committed to historically informed performance practice.